SystemsApproach/tcpcc/tcp_ip.rst

 teardown is needed so each host knows it is OK to free this state.

 Second, TCP connections are likely to have widely different round-trip times.
-For example, a TCP connection between a host in San Francisco and a host in Boston, which are separated by several thousand kilometers, might have an RTT of 100 ms, while a TCP connection between two hosts in the same room, only a few meters apart, might have an RTT of only 1 ms. The same TCP protocol must be able to support both of these connections.
-To make matters worse, the TCP connection between hosts in San Francisco and Boston might have an RTT of 100 ms at 3 a.m., but an RTT of 500 ms at 3 p.m.
+For example, a TCP connection between San Francisco and Boston, which are separated by several thousand kilometers, might have an RTT of 100 ms, while a TCP connection between two hosts in the same room might have an RTT of only 1 ms. The same TCP protocol must be able to support both of these connections.
+To make matters worse, the TCP connection between San Francisco and Boston might have an RTT of 100 ms at 3 a.m., but an RTT of 500 ms at 3 p.m.
 Variations in the RTT are even possible during a single TCP connection that lasts only a few minutes.
 What this means to the sliding window algorithm is that the timeout mechanism that triggers retransmissions must be adaptive.

 Third, due to the best-effort nature of the Internet, packets may be reordered while in transit.
 Packets that are slightly out of order do